 The teaching of reading, both the technical aspects of decoding language and developing the ability to understand complicated texts will be one of the most important aspects of school life here at Emmanuel Holcombe.
 We hope that through inspirational English teaching, being read to daily and a school culture that values reading, we can help every child learn these essential skills, develop a love of books and become a lifelong reader.

 SPELLING, GRAMMAR AND PUNCTUATION

 Learning to employ these elements gives children control over their writing, making it easier for them to communicate their meaning clearly.
 Grammar and punctuation are taught through direct instruction from teachers, but will be embedded as part of the writing process rather than simply as discrete activities.
-Our school spelling scheme embraces knowledge of spelling conventions – patterns and rules; but integral to the teaching is the opportunity to promote the learning of spellings, including statutory words, common exceptions and personal spellings.
+We follow Letters and Sounds as part of our phonics teaching.
+Our school spelling scheme (no nonsense spelling) embraces knowledge of spelling conventions – patterns and rules; but integral to the teaching is the opportunity to promote the learning of spellings, including statutory words, common exceptions and personal spellings.